Revenue Maximization and Learning in Products Ranking: Best-x Algorithm for Optimal Ranking

 Based on Proposition~\ref{prop:nested}, we are able to show the following structural property, which serves as a building block for the approximation algorithm.
 In particular, we can show that the marginal revenue from increasing the attention span is diminishing: \begin{theorem} The optimal revenues for fixed attention spans satisfy

 \end{theorem} Proposition~\ref{prop:nested} and Theorem~\ref{thm:decrease_margin} characterize the optimal ranking and expected revenues when customers have fixed attention spans.
-Next, we use the properties to develop an approximation algorithm for random attention spans.
+Next, we use the properties to develop an approximation algorithm for a representative customer with random attention spans.